khinsuwai97/recipe-meal-app/README.md

 ## Recipe Meal App

-- search the meal you like and can check hightlighted meal
+- Search the meal you like and can check hightlighted meal
-- see details of insturctions and ingredients for the meal you like
+- See details of insturctions and ingredients for the meal you like

 ## Project Specifications